SerhiiZinchenko/SerhiiZinchenko/README.md

 Front-End Developer
 -------------------

-I have been doing adaptive website layout for 1.8 years with html, css, js, vue.js.
+I have been doing adaptive website layout for 2 years with html, css, js.
 At the moment I'm looking for a job.

 * 🌍  I'm based in Ukraine, Zaporizhzhia
 * 🖥️  See my portfolio at [Website](http://www.linkedin.com/in/serhii-zinchenko-zp/)